 In many cases levodopa-induced dyskinesia limits the amount of drug that can be given, curbing symptom relief.
 Clinical presentations of dyskinesia vary significantly.
 When severe or painful, they limit therapy but when mild they usually can be tolerated by patients.
 However, even when mild, it is widely believed that the appearance of dyskinesia foreshadows the development of other, more disabling motor complications.
-Therefore even mild dyskinesia may lead the physician to reduce levodopa therapy at the cost of increased rigidity for the patient.
+Therefore, even mild dyskinesia may lead the physician to reduce levodopa therapy at the cost of increased rigidity for the patient.
 As a result, most physicians and patients are hesitant to use levodopa early in the disease.
 Dopamine agonists and MAO-B inhibitors are typically used in the early stages of disease.
+However, the majority of PD patients will end up on levodopa and will develop PD-LID.